 Monica continues her investigation of the regenerative society from the perspective of food consumption and the role augmented reality might play in creating the capacity for people to let go of things they might not even need.

-She will present her ideas at the 19th Futures Conference organized by the Finland Futures Research Centre from the University of Turku, in Tampere: https://futuresconference2018.wordpress.com/about/
+She presented her ideas at the 19th Futures Conference organized by the Finland Futures Research Centre from the University of Turku, in Tampere: https://futuresconference2018.wordpress.com/about/

 On May 27, 2018, Yaguang gave a paper at the PhD forum of the 2018 China Green Building and Ecological City conference.